MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 		- provides static IP address
 		- operate at connection level 4
 		- capable of handling millions of requests per second, while maintaining ultra-low latencies
+		- supports UDP protocol (not supported by ALB)
 	- **classic load balancer**
 		- legacy elastic load balancer
 		- low cost
 		- can load balance HTTP(S) applications and use layer 7 specific features
 		- can use strict layer 4 load balancing for applications that rely purely on the TCP protocol
 - [ALB vs NLB vs CLB](https://jayendrapatil.com/aws-classic-load-balancer-vs-application-load-balancer/)
-- balance traffic in one region, not multiple regions
+- balance traffic in **one region**, not multiple regions
 - if application stops responding, the ELB responds with a **504 error**
 	- means the application not responding within the idle timeout period
 	- mean you need to trouble shoot the application - Web server or database server?